silvae86/silvae86.github.io/_pages/teaching/slides/docker/basics/index.md

 ### What are they?

-- A virtual machine is a software that *simulates* a computer's hardware and software components
+- A virtual machine is a software that *simulates* a physical computer's hardware and software components

 ### Host vs. Guest